 To quote one person on the forum, "How can you tell the people who've been playing since Frozen Throne?
 They're the ones who aren't saying the Pandaren are Kung Fu Panda ripoffs."

-When Cataclysm was announced, there was outcry from the fanbase declaring that Deathwing is a Giant Space Flea from Nowhere, while in reality he has been a fixture in Warcraft lore since Warcraft II.
+When Cataclysm was announced, there was outcry from the fanbase declaring that Deathwing is a Giant Space Flea from Nowhere, while in reality he has been a fixture in Warcraft lore since Warcraft II - albeit a largely unseen and inactive one whose nature and backstory was largely covered in tie-in book series The War of The Ancients.

 For that matter, even when Cataclysm redid most of the old world to include bigger story arcs, everyone else pretty much ignored it and rushed to 85 as fast as they could and complained that there was no content.